jimdigriz/bgpexplore/README.md

         | env LC_ALL=C sed -e 's/^\(23456\) \(.*\)$/\1\t-Reserved AS-\t\2\tZZ/; s/\( -Reserved AS-\), ZZ,/\1,/; s/^\([0-9]*\) \(.*\) - \(.*\), \([A-Z][A-Z]\)$/\1\t\2\t\3\t\4/; s/^\([0-9]*\) \(.*\), \([A-Z][A-Z]\)$/\1\t\2\t\2\t\3/;' \
         | gzip -c > asn.tsv.gz

-**N.B.** the `sed` is used to fix up the original source file to make it consistent and machine readable
+**N.B.** `sed` is used to fix up the original source file to make it consistent and machine readable

 As the MRT exports are in a binary format we need to convert them to a parsable ASCII format (choosing 'bgpdump format' as it is popular).